VlachosGroup/pMuTT/_sources/io.rst.txt

      "T_high": 3500.0
     }]

-Creating New pMuTT Classes
+Creating New pmutt Classes
 ---------------------------

 Encoding
 ^^^^^^^^
-To ensure your new class can be encoded using the ``pMuTTEncoder``, the ``to_dict()`` method should be implemented.
+To ensure your new class can be encoded using the ``pmuttEncoder``, the ``to_dict()`` method should be implemented.
 One of the entries of the dictionary should be ``'class': str(self.__class__)`` so that it can be decoded later.
 The other elements should be the attributes that can be used to reinitialize the object and must be JSON-supported objects.
-A simple example using :class:`~pMuTT.statmech.trans.FreeTrans` is shown below.
+A simple example using :class:`~pmutt.statmech.trans.FreeTrans` is shown below.

 .. code:: python